CameronDevine/StateMint/paper/paper.md

 StateMint is a set of software tools that reduce sets of dynamic equations and their constraints to a state-space model and related dynamic system model formulations.
 These tools are especially useful for the student of system dynamics, many of whom can become lost in this algebraic reduction.
-This set of tools include a Mathematica package, a Python package, and a web interface.
+StateMint includes a Mathematica package, a Python package, and a web interface that is built as a layer on top of the Python package.

 # Introduction